-Micro Loans in Texas: Fast Funding Options
+Micro Loans in Texas: Fast Funding Options in 2026

 What Are Micro Loans?

-Who Uses Micro Loans in Texas?
+Who Uses Micro Loans in Texas in 2026?

 Common borrowers include:

-| Loan Amount | Typical Term | Speed / Decision Time |
+| Loan Amount | Typical Term | Common Decision Timeline |

 |---|---|---|

-| $500 – $5,000 | 6–24 months (sometimes shorter) | Days to a few weeks |
+| $500-$5,000 | 6-24 months | A few days to around two weeks |

-| $5,000 – $20,000 | 12–60 months | 1–4 weeks |
+| $5,000-$20,000 | 12-60 months | About one to four weeks |

-- Active bank account and financial records.
+- An active bank account and basic financial records

 How to Find Fast Micro Loan Options in Texas